 - Intangible: What’s the emotional payoff?
 At ZoomInfo, we increase morale on the sales or marketing team: That’s a cost you won’t see on a balance sheet.

 In overcoming sales objections, a sales professional must have the prospect’s best interest at heart.
-And engaged conversation is really about discovering that interest, and using it to frame the conversation and drive toward an agreement.
+Engaging conversation is really about discovering that interest, and using it to frame the conversation and drive toward an agreement.
 For more, read our post, Closing Big Deals: How ZoomInfo Won Its Largest Sale Ever.